A little bit about me

 I'm a mathematical biologist.
 I love developing novel mathematical tools motivated by biological problems, and I love using mathematics to interrogate the logical consequences of biological theories for insightful study design.

-I study the jungle by swinging from one vine to the next, publishing on epidemiology, community ecology, community assembly, evolution/co-evolution, and stochastic processes.
-I'm deeply interested in human systems, such as financial markets and human memetic communities (the ideas floating around in our heads) as innovating and evolving systems similar (but not identical) to biological systems.
+I study the jungle by swinging from one vine to the next, studying mathematical principles of species interactions, innovation, and evolution.
+My work consequently spans many subfields of biology, sociology, economics & mathematics that operate by similar processes.
+I've published papers on epidemiology, community ecology, community assembly, evolution/co-evolution, stochastic processes, and analyses of financial markets.
+While I grew up a biologist, I'm growing deeply interested in human systems, such as financial markets and human memetic communities (the ideas floating around in our heads) as innovating and evolving systems similar (but not identical) to biological systems.